Skip to main content

-Once a user is enrolled in a Learning Path through a membership, they can begin their learning journey by creating a Learning Path Attempt.
+Once a user is enrolled to the Learning Path through a membership, they can start the training by creating a Learning Path Attempt.
 This attempt serves as a persistent container for all user interactions and progress throughout the Learning Path.
 All responses and data submitted by the user should be stored under the Attempt ID returned from the API call.
-In the NavigationItem CTA list, you’ll find the CTA with the action ID CREATE_LP_ATTEMPT.
+The CTA with the action ID CREATE_LP_ATTEMPT will be returned in the NavigationItem CTA list.
 This CTA is available for all non-locked NavigationItems of contentType MODULE.

 query getLearningPath {